 41 years ago I attended a Steven Covey seminar.
 I believe their main purpose was to get me to buy their materials and concepts, but the Lord had another reason for my being there.

 The first day of the seminar the leader asked us to make a list of our most cherished values…values that we wanted to live by and have as a foundation for our life and work.
 I made the list then and there and I still have it; and, by his grace, live by it as I make decisions and follow Jesus.

 I thought you might find it interesting and instructive to see what I wrote down over forty years ago.
 I’m not sharing this list to have you emulate it, but to get you thinking about what your values might be.

 I (Dave Kraft) highly value:

-1. Immediately respond to God’s revealed truth
+1. Immediately responding to God’s revealed truth

 “Do whatever he tells you.”
 (John 2:5 ESV) I want to continue to develop the consistent habit of doing what God tells me to do without procrastination or making excuses for myself.
 Sometimes he shows me things directly through scripture, sometimes through my own thinking processes and sometimes through other people, like my wife Susan.
-Whatever he is making clear to me, I want to “Just Do It,” as Nike says.
+Whatever He’s making clear to me, I want to “Just Do It,” as Nike says.

 2. Being a person of Integrity